OotyOoty

 Best for: SMBs that want CRM + marketing + sales in one platform.

-Honest limitation: The AI features are good, not best-in-class in any single category.
+Honest take: The AI features are good, not best-in-class in any single category.
 And the pricing jumps between tiers are steep.
 Starter is reasonable.
 Professional is a real budget commitment.

 Pricing: Free tools available.
 Starter $20/mo.
 Professional $890/mo.
 Enterprise $3,600/mo.